PasiSa/AdvancedNetworking/assignments/task-003/README.md

 ---
-title: "Task 3: Data transfer using UDP"
 ---

+# Task 3: Data transfer using UDP

 In this task you need to send largish amount of data using UDP protocol.
 Like previous assignments, your client starts by opening a connection to